bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 Then the client redirects the user via browser to the Authorization Server’s auth endpoint, including the `request_uri` as a URL parameter.

-The user will authenticate with the server and approve the authorization request, using the "authorization interface” on the PDS/entryway.
+The user will authenticate with the server and approve the authorization request, using the "authorization interface" on the PDS/entryway.

 ### Callback and Access Token Request